 But here’s the “double-edged sword” part…

-Triebner has recently made another discovery: that too much sun exposure can further throw a post-menopausal woman’s hormones out of whack, making her more vulnerable to a hormonal imbalance that comes with significant health risks.
+Triebner has recently made another discovery: that too much sun exposure can further throw a post-menopausal woman’s hormones out of whack, making her more vulnerable to significant health risks.

 Triebner and his team collected data from 580 postmenopausal women from Denmark, Norway, Sweden, Iceland, France, and Spain, who participated in the European Community Respiratory Health Survey (ECRHS).

-They found that women who were most exposed to sunlight had lower levels of estrogens and more gonadotropins (which stimulate ovulation), compared to those exposed to lower levels of UV-radiation.
+They found that women who were most exposed to sunlight had lower levels of estrogen and more gonadotropins (which stimulate ovulation), compared to those exposed to lower levels of UV radiation.

-In other words, the hormonal balance of these women was completely off the rails.
+In other words, hormonal balance of these women was completely off the rails.